-Personal leave with pay of up to two (2) days may be used by an employee during any year commencing with the fall semester for the purpose of caring for personal, legal, household, or family matters which require absence from professional responsibilities.
-Personal leave shall not be used for the purpose of extending a holiday or academic break.
-However, any unused days shall be applied to the employee's accumulative sick leave total following the end of the contract year.
+Personal leave with pay of up to three (3) days may be used by an employee during any year commencing with the fall semester for the purpose of caring for personal, legal, household, or family matters which require absence from professional responsibilities.
+Two (2) of the three (3) personal leave days shall not be used for the purpose of extending a holiday or academic break.
+Any unused days shall be applied to the employee's accumulative sick leave total following the end of the contract year.

 Except in an emergency, employees desiring to use personal leave shall notify the appropriate vice president or designated administrator in writing in advance, if possible.
-When advance notification is not possible because of an emergency, the employee must substantiate the leave in writing within three days after return to work.
+When advance notification is not possible because of an emergency, the employee must substantiate the leave in writing within three (3) days after return to work.
 Failure to do so will result in loss of pay for the leave days taken.
 Additional personal leave may be granted without loss of pay if the purpose of such leave is stated and approved in advance.

 Personal days used by teaching faculty will not be deducted from unused sick leave.
-Personal days used by teaching faculty may be used in one-half ($\frac{1}{2}$) day increments.
-Personal days used by 40-hour-per-week employees will not be deducted from unused sick leave and may be taken in increments of two (2) hours or greater.
+Personal days used by teaching faculty may be used in one-half (1⁄2) day increments.
+Personal days used by 40-hour-per-week employees may be taken in increments of one (1) hour.
+Whole hours must be taken; anyone taking less than an hour will be charged at the next hourly level.